 The rolling average in Chart 2 shows more clearly the downward trend.
-In the time frame examined, the SIs reached their highest level in the period 2000-02 (average SIs = 226), after which the numbers started to fall.
+In the time period examined, the SIs reached their highest level in the period 2000-02 (average SIs = 226), after which the numbers started to fall.
 The temporary rise in 2006 is, however, still evident.
-The latest 3 years, 2014-16 had an average number of 74 SIs, a reduction of over two-thirds (67%) on the series peak; however, the figure is up 3% since 2013-2015.
+The latest 3 years, 2015-2017 had an average number of 79 SIs, a reduction of almost two-thirds (65%) on the series peak; however, the figure is up 7% since 2014-2016.
 The smoothed trend, which showed large reductions earlier in the series, began to show a much reduced rate of reduction around the beginning of the current decade; the most recent data would indicate that the rate has levelled off and begun to increase.
-It will be interesting to see whether this further increases in future years as younger drivers continue to return to our roads.
+It will be interesting to see whether this further increases in future years.